Subcategories

 If necessary, 1 second switch to add during installation.

-Power button present on the Lithium battery.
-Shutting down and starting the entire system.
+Power-on button located on the Lithium battery.
+Stops and starts the entire system.

 Second switch